MENU

 Our ESG process

-Before we invest in a new company we have always taken environmental, social and governance issues into account as part of the decision-making process.
-However, we recognise that we can play a more active role in ensuring that the companies in our portfolios are aware of the importance we place on measures to reduce their carbon footprint, take care of their employees – including those in their supply chain – and pursue diversity and equality in the workplace.
+We have always taken environmental, social and governance issues into account as part of the decision-making process before making a new investment.
+However, we recognise that we can play a more active role in ensuring that the companies in our portfolios are aware of the importance we place on measures to reduce their carbon footprint, respect the environment, take care of their employees – including those in their supply chains – and pursue diversity and equality in the workplace.

-To help us engage with our holdings on a deeper level we have appointed a dedicated ESG officer, reporting to the fund manager and assisting in building a rigorous ESG analysis into our investment process, as well as preparing detailed reports on the companies already in our portfolios.
+To help us engage with our holdings on a deeper level our Head of Research, who reports directly to the fund manager, has built rigorous ESG analysis into our investment process.
+This also includes the preparation of reports on companies already in our portfolios.

 It is of great help to us that the US Securities and Exchange Commission (SEC) requires companies to make detailed regular public disclosures of their organisational structure, business risk factors, and financial performance.
-Executives also have to swear under oath that the information in their annual report is accurate.
+Executives must also swear under oath that the information in their annual report is accurate.

-These public submissions are a good starting point for assessing governance and sustainability but they only give part of the picture.
-Smaller US companies are late in coming to grips with the growing importance of sustainable practices and ESG reporting.
-To encourage them to address these issues in a more rigorous way we also engage directly with companies to get proper answers to questions that are of concern to us, our investors and their agents.
+These public submissions are a good starting point for assessing governance and sustainability factors but they only give part of the picture.
+Smaller US companies are late in coming to grips with the growing importance of reducing their carbon footprint and developing ESG reporting frameworks.
+To encourage them to address these issues with more rigour we engage directly with companies to get more detailed answers to questions that are of concern to us, our investors and their agents.

 Our questionnaire

-It comprises 25 questions covering the key areas of ESG concern.
-The answers give us a good overview of the company’s current ESG performance and a valuable base line from which to monitor improvements going forward.
+It comprises 20 questions covering the key areas of ESG concern.
+The answers give us a good overview of the company’s current ESG performance and provide a valuable base line from which to monitor improvements going forward.

 As well as obtaining information from public sources, news releases and creditable independent assessments, we engage directly with senior executives within the companies themselves.